April 29, 2025

-solar panels, batteries and, soon, charging stations.
-The goal is to get maximum efficiency from energy.
-We do this with smart algorithms that run in the cloud and communicate with local Electric Control Units (ECUs).
-These ECUs run on location at the installation.
-We record all these decisions and calculations: we log exactly which command was sent when and at the same time the ECUs collect measurement data from the installation.
-This includes current generation, consumption, grid supply and battery status.
+solar panels, batteries, and charging stations.
+Our goal is to maximize energy efficiency.
+We do this using smart algorithms that run in the cloud and communicate with local Electric Control Units (ECUs).
+These ECUs operate on-site at the installation.
+We record all these decisions and calculations: we log exactly which command was sent and when, while at the same time the ECUs collect measurement data from the system.
+This includes current generation, consumption, grid feed-in, and battery status.
 We send this data back to our servers for analysis.
-This happens at a high resolution: every 10 seconds we send and receive new data from over 650 installations.
+This happens at a high resolution: every 10 seconds, we send and receive new data from what is now more than 650 installations.

 That produces a huge amount of data.
 But data alone is not enough.
 To get real value out of it, we at Covolt have developed automated reporting pipelines.
 These systems process the raw data into clear reports, which we use to show what our smart steering has actually delivered.